 But the situation did not arise and I still do not think that Lucius would have anticipated it if it had.

 Snape is telling no less than the truth at Spinners’ End, in that it had to have been apparent that the Dark Lord’s return was eminent.
-The Marks had been growing clearer over the course of the year.
-Lucius could not have failed to notice it.
+His followers’ Marks had been growing clearer over the course of the year.
+Lucius could not have failed to notice that.

 Particularly not after Barty Crouch Jr inadvertently(?) made a general stand-by announcement by sending up the Dark Mark at the Quidditch World Cup.

-And yet it was clearly at the World Cup that Lucius first made contact with Rita Skeeter, and set up the projected smear campaign against both Dumbledore and Potter.
+And yet it was almost certainly at the World Cup that Lucius first made contact with Rita Skeeter, and set up the projected smear campaign against both Dumbledore and Potter.
 He did not cancel this campaign once the Dark Mark was sent up.
-In fact, he may have only set it in motion after Crouch did so.
+In fact, it is possible that he may have only set it in motion after Crouch did so.
 The campaign was already in play before the representatives of the visiting Schools even reached Britain.
 And it escalated over the course of the year.
-So what was Malfoy playing at?
+So just what was Malfoy playing at?

 Which turned out to be Azkaban.
 Ironic, that.